bdwain/rubytest2_grape/README.md

 ### Usage

-to start the server, just say run rackup
+to start the server:

+    bundle install
+    rackup

 ### Endpoints

 - POST /records - Post a single record in any of the 3 formats